gpkarlsson/Custom_Quiz_Creator/README.md

 MVP: As a user I want a simple way to take a quiz

 This is a simple quiz taker application.
-Future goals include adding more questions and answers, as well as adding more categories.
+Future goals include implementing functionality to allow custom question creation, adding more premade questions and answers, as well as adding more quiz categories.

 ## Installation